this

 Arguments passed to script-defined functions are always by value because functions are pure.

-However, functions can also be called in method-call style:
+However, functions can also be called in method-call style (not available under no_object

 object